Specnr/lockout-fabric/README.md

 Change the match start time:
 - `/SetStartTime <seconds>` (between 5-300s)

+Change if compasses are given:
+- `/SetGiveCompasses <true/false>` - default is false, locator bar provides a more "vanilla" experience

+Reload the Goal Pool after changes to `goal-pool.yml`:
+- `/ReloadGoalPool`

 Start a Lockout match:
 - `/lockout teams <team name> <team name> ...` (there can be up to 16 teams)
 - `/lockout players <player name> <player name> ...` - FFA, 1 player teams